Mexico–Spain relations: Relations in the 21st century

-Several Latin American countries, including Mexico, have been accused of harboring members of the armed organization ETA.
+From June 29 to July 1, 2015, the king and queen of Spain, Felipe VI and Letizia Ortiz, paid a state visit to Mexico.
+They were received by the head of Government of the Federal District, Miguel Ángel Mancera, at the City Hall Palace, where they received the appointment of Distinguished Guests.
+King Felipe VI attended the Mexico Spain Business Forum, in which businessmen and representatives of the governments of the two nations also participated.
+Meanwhile, Queen Letizia participated in a meeting with the Ibero-American Alliance for Rare Diseases.
+They were also received in a solemn session in the Republic's Senate, where the anthems of the two nations were sung and the guest book was signed.
+Don Felipe and Doña Letizia attended a lunch organized by the Spanish Embassy in Mexico, during which they had the opportunity to meet and talk with members of the Spanish community in Mexico.
+Their Royal Highnesses traveled to Zacatecas, where they held the closing ceremony of the "past, present and future" colloquium on relations between Mexico and Spain, at the Guadalupe Viceroyalty Museum.
+Mexican President Enrique Peña Nieto and his wife, Angélica Rivera, accompanied the royal couple to most of their engagements, including this last one.

-On September 19, 2017, Mexico suffered an earthquake of 7.1 degrees that seriously affected different areas of the country, including its capital, Mexico City, where several buildings collapsed.
+On September 19, 2017, Mexico suffered an earthquake with a magnitude of 7.1 that seriously affected different areas of the country, including its capital, Mexico City, where several buildings collapsed.
 The following day, the Military Emergencies Unit (UME) began the progressive deployment of an Urban Search and Rescue (USAR) team with health support, communications and logistics capabilities.
 A total of 54 soldiers, two of them from the Army, who flew to Mexico in an Air Force Airbus in response to a bilateral request from the Government of that country.
 Coordinated by the Centralized Command for the Management of International Teams, the UME USAR team collaborated with the country's emergency services to rescue the greatest number of people alive and recover the dead bodies that could be trapped in the rubble.